dqops/dqo/docs/data-sources/bigquery.md

   - A service account key in JSON format for JSON key authentication.
 For details refer to [Create and delete service account keys](https://cloud.google.com/iam/docs/keys-create-delete)
   - A working [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) if you want to use [Google Application Credentials](#using-google-application-credentials-authentication) authentication

-## Add BigQuery connection using the user interface
+## Add a BigQuery connection using the user interface

 ### **Navigate to the connection settings**